 So how to drain the coolant?
 This article was helpful.
 But since the is no drain cock on this car, I used the following method.

 Remove the passenger lower wheel well liner.
 This allow access to the radiator hose.
 (Don't confuse the radiator hose and the inter cooler hose.)
 I removed the hose from the plastic fitting (not the quick connect coupling from the radiator.
 I did not want to tug too hard on the plastic radiator parts or coupling shown on the right side and break anything.

 With this hose disconnected I skipped to the step where the small hose is removed from the top of the coolant expansion tank and used compressed air.

 With two fill and flush cycles I was able to get the water coming out of the system to run clear.

 Now - on to the heater core replacement.
 This video is a good representation of how it is done.
 The factory heater core was marked as a Denso.
 So I purchased the Denso and saved around $100 versus the VW branded one.

 The Denso does not come with the plastic surrounds on the heater core.
 I used the old one.

 Much is written about removing the old core and getting the old core out.
-O found it helps to simply cut the old HEATER CORE hard lines so I could then get a perch and twist and pull on the old pipes.
-I used my Dremel oscillating saw. with this bit.
+I found it helps to simply cut the old HEATER CORE hard lines so I could then get a perch and twist and pull on the old pipes.
+I used a Dremel oscillating saw, with this bit.